DarrenBaldwin07/DarrenBaldwin07/README.md

 # Darren Baldwin
 Full-time student and Jr developer from Cincinnati, Ohio.
-Highly organized and efficient worker and student who enjoys the art of learning new ideas.
+Highly organized and efficient worker + student who enjoys the art of learning new ideas.
 Strong communicator and leader who strives to affect others by example.
 Specialize in both backend and frontend development, specifically with Python and Swift.

 ## Experiance
 <> Python